Unleash the brain's infinite potential

-Galmeon aims to revolutionise patient care by drawing on neuroscience to develop non-invasive therapeutic solutions.
+Galmeon aims to transform patient care thanks to neuroscience in order to develop non-invasive therapeutic solutions.

 Founded in 2025, Galmeon pays tribute to two pioneers in the history of neuroscience: